-Welcome to the Fit Small Business QuickBooks Online training course!
-In this lesson, we’re going to cover how to pay bills in QuickBooks that were previously entered.
+In this tutorial, we’re going to cover how to pay bills in QuickBooks that were previously entered.
 Let’s begin!

 Why Should I Pay Bills in QuickBooks Online?